SantoriniDave.com

 1. Santorini Dave The Hotel Expert

 There are very few all-inclusive resorts on the Greek islands.
-Crete might have a few, but Santorini, Mykonos, Naxos, and Paros have none.
+Crete might have a few, but Santorini, Mykonos, Naxos, and Paros have none that I know of.
 All the Cycladic islands are great for kids and families.
 Check out Antiparos if you’re looking for something smaller and quieter where you’ll almost know everyone on the island after a week.

 For first-timers, would you recommend Naxos, Paros, Crete, or Corfu?
 We are definitely flying into Athens to explore and then Mykonos and Santorini.